-How do you make the best Stick on Phone Card Holder that lasts for years?
+How do you make a premium quality stick on phone card holder that will last for years?

 - Wallets can break apart in the stitches between the leather pieces